-These drugs work by preventing the virus from being properly released from an infected cell.
-This inhibition prevents newly formed virus particles from going on to infect healthy cells.
+Some antiviral drugs, including oseltamivir, zanamivir, and peramivir, work by preventing the virus from being properly released from an infected cell.
+This inhibition prevents newly formed virus particles from going along the respiratory tract to infect healthy cells.

-Although not an antiviral in the above sense, the seasonal flu vaccine is available every year and is the best way to prevent becoming ill with the flu.
+It’s not an antiviral medication like those noted above, but the seasonal flu vaccine is available every year and is the best way to prevent becoming ill with the flu.

-Outside of taking antiviral medications, the best way to recover from the flu is to let the infection run its course.
+Outside of taking antiviral medications, the best way to recover from the flu is to let the infection run its course as smoothly as possible.
 The following things can help in your recovery:

-- Take over-the-counter pain relievers.
-Medications such as ibuprofen (Motrin, Advil) or acetaminophen (Tylenol) can help with the body aches and pains that often occur when you have the flu.
+Medications, such as ibuprofen (Motrin, Advil) or acetaminophen (Tylenol), can help with the fever, body aches, and pains that often occur when you have the flu.

 Every winter, infection with the influenza virus causes millions of cases of the flu.
 Because flu is a viral illness, antibiotics aren’t an effective means of treating it.

 When started within the first couple days of illness, antiviral medications can be effective.
 They may lessen symptoms and decrease the time of illness.
-The seasonal influenza vaccine is also an effective means of preventing becoming ill with the flu.
+The seasonal influenza vaccine is also an effective means of preventing becoming ill with the flu in the first place.

-If you develop a secondary bacterial infection as a complication of the flu, your doctor will prescribe the appropriate antibiotic to treat it.
+If you develop a secondary bacterial infection as a complication of the flu, your doctor can prescribe the appropriate antibiotic to treat it.